garagehive/garagehive.github.io/docs/garagehive-recurring-events.md

    ![](media/garagehive-recurring-events6.png)

 8. If you want to deallocate the recurring allocation, right click on the allocation and select **Deallocate**.
-Click **Yes** in the next notification.
+When the next prompt appears, click **Yes**.

    ![](media/garagehive-recurring-events8.png)